 Here at XDA, you’ve probably seen us talk about collaboration.
 The dictionary defines collaborating as “to work with another or others on a joint project.”
 We take collaboration seriously, so much so that we actually frown when we see members of the community not take it as seriously.
 What makes us even more upset is when manufacturers don’t take it seriously, though that rant is for another day.

-Posted April 11, 2013 By: Will Verduzco
+Posted April 11, 2013 at 01:30 am by Will Verduzco

 OK.
 It’s no big secret.
 The HTC One is a great and exciting device.
 You’ve heard us talk about it—everything from the launch event and preliminary benchmarks to giving the device and its carrier variants a place on our forums.
 Now, we have kernel source for some One variants, which is great news for those looking to start development work for HTC’s latest flagship.
 And since the device was only recently launched, with many carrier variants still pending release, HTC has done a great job of keeping to their GPL requirements.

-Posted January 26, 2013 By: jerdog
+Posted January 26, 2013 at 10:30 am by jerdog

 Here at XDA, we take the responsibility of carriers and OEMs to provide timely updates to their devices (and to honor their GPL requirements) seriously.
 There are those who do a good job (Samsung is one of them), those who don’t always do a good job (HTC, Motorola, LG), and those who do a terrible job (Huawei, ZTE, Rockchip to name a few).
 But there is one who right now is doing a terrific job, and that is Sony Mobile.

 Back at the end of 2012, we selected Sony Mobile as our OEM of the Year for many reasons.
 One of those had to do with their public support of the developer community.
-Another was the release of beta OS builds for impending updates, shared on XDA by Sony staff in order to seed the ROM development pipeline.
-In addition, they were very active in supporting AOSP for the Sony Xperia S in the Google AOSP device tree, released the AOSP binaries, and eventually branched out to open their own Github for future AOSP development.
+Another was the release of beta OS builds for impending updates, shared on XDA by Sony staff in order to seed the ROM development pip. . .
+READ ON »

 I made a mistake.
 A few days ago I reported that, with a slew of new kernel source codes posted on HTCdev, HTC is now GPL compliant.
 That wasn’t true.
 I found out after saying it again on XDA TV.
 On Twitter, @gu1dry said,